AdventuresInDevops/Website/episodes/reproducible-dev-environments/index.md

 The discussion covers the pain points of local development, how Docker can be both a solution and a problem, and why many teams are turning to tools like Nix to create reproducible environments.
 They also explore how DevBox helps streamline workflows while avoiding the bloat of traditional containerized solutions.

 Beyond development tooling, the conversation touches on AI-driven engineering, the future of ephemeral environments, and the importance of reducing friction in the development process.
-Whether you’re a startup looking to scale quickly or a seasoned engineer tired of debugging environment issues, this episode is packed with insights.
+Whether you're a startup looking to scale quickly or a seasoned engineer tired of debugging environment issues, this episode is packed with insights.

-## Picks
+## 🎯 Picks:

 * [The Martian](https://amzn.to/3KweOqc)
 * [The Wild Robot](https://amzn.to/4347f07)